Giga01-gnl/TryHackMe-Progress/README.md

 - #### Malware Analysis
   Malware stands for 'malicious software'. _Software_ refers to programs, documents, and files you can **save on a disk or send over the network**.
 Malware includes many types, such as:

 .
-A _virus_ is a piece of code (part of a program) that attaches itself to a program.
-It is designed to spread from one computer to another and works by altering, overwriting, and deleting files once it infects a computer.
-The result ranges from the computer becoming     slow to unusable.
+A _virus_ is a piece of code (part of a program).
+A program that replicates and spreads by infecting other files or programs.

 . _Trojan Horse_ is a program that shows one desirable function but hides a malicious function underneath.
-For example, a victim might download a video player from a shady website that gives the attacker complete control over their system.

 . _Ransomware_ is a malicious program that encrypts the user’s files.
-Encryption makes the files unreadable without knowing the encryption password.
 The attacker offers the user the encryption password if the user is willing to pay a “ransom.”

+>*Notes:* the virus replicates, the trojan deceives.